OpenTranslationBible/open-bible/en-GB/20.Proverbs/md/proverbs-16.md

 ## Proverbs 16:4

-The Lord has made everything for its purpose, even the wicked for the day of trouble.
+The Lord has made everything for its own purpose, even the wicked for the day of trouble.

 ## Proverbs 16:5